The Cell Cycle

 M

-The body has a sophisticated system for maintaining normal cell repair and growth.
-It is thought that the body responds to a feedback system that signals a cell to enter the G-1 phase of the cell life cycle in response to cell death.
-In persons who have cancer, this feedback system doesn’t work normally and cancer cells enter the cell cycle independently of the body’s feedback system.
-Cancer is a disease in which cells don’t respond to the normal mechanisms that control normal cell birth and death.
+The body has a sophisticated system for maintaining normal tissue repair and growth.
+It is thought that the body responds to a feedback system that signals a G0 (stem cell) to enter the G-1 phase of the cell cycle in response to tissue damage.
+In cancer, this feedback system doesn’t work normally and cancer cells enter the cell cycle independent of the body’s feedback system.
+Cancer is a disease in which cells don’t respond to the normal mechanisms that control normal cell replication and death.
 Four characteristics of cancer cells that are not found in normal cells include:

 INSTANT FEEDBACK: